Hermit-commits-code/Storage-Sentinel/flutter_app/README.md

-Flutter UI prototype for Storage Sentinel.
+# Flutter UI prototype for Storage Sentinel

 This module is a minimal scaffold that connects to native code via MethodChannel and EventChannel: